We are delighted to present a ring lecture and

 measurements across multiple species from the lab of Ziv

-Bar-Joseph at Carnegie Mellon University
+Bar-Joseph at Carnegie Mellon University:

 Lu et